Itching for spring

 Morels want sun and moisture; in most years, expect them in southern Iowa in mid-April.
 Then they'll move slowly north, reaching the southern parts of Wisconsin, Minnesota and Michigan by Mother's Day.

-If you'd like help looking, sign up for the annual "Morel Mushrooms and Wildflowers in Abundance" program at Whitewater State Park in southeast Minnesota.
-Places go fast; call 507-932-3007.
+If you'd like help looking, sign up for morel programs at Whitewater State Park in southeast Minnesota.

 You also can get your fill of morels at festivals in Michigan and Wisconsin.
-For dates and tips on finding morels, see Searching for mushrooms.
+For dates and tips on finding morels, see Searching for morels.